 This should have come in the last issue but Kim sends Ken Goldberg and Vijay Kumar: reinventing US manufacturing.
 They pin it all to hopes of a Turing Machine of sorts.
 I don’t want to be a naysayer but technology isn’t the major problem; I think it’s processing or rather, attitudes toward processing.
 As long as we have chairs of engineering departments describing lean manufacturing as “comic book engineering”, I don’t have much hope.
 Similarly, the professors of the position paper failed to mention process engineering as a strategic advantage worthy of pursuit.

 Well, I’ve been working on this most of the day I think, time to put it away for better or worse.
 If I missed yours, please resend (nobody ever does).
 As ever, I will print your commercial news posted such as openings, launches, new websites, news and press pieces if you’re one of my designers or allied member of the community; we’re thrilled to see your progress.
 All other commercial parties should review submission guidelines.
 I regret the limitation but if I didn’t, then NFY would be dominated by PR fluff, jewelery and handbag designers with no ties to the community looking for free advertising.
-Send your submissions to News From You.
+Send your submissions to.

 If I fail to mention it tomorrow, have a lovely Thanksgiving holiday.